hotenabc/NFQ-test-solution/README.md

-# Product Refactoring Kata - PHP Version - Solution
+# Product Refactoring - PHP Version - Solution

-## The Kata
+## The NFQ-test

-In this repository, we'll dive into the old yet intriguing refactoring kata, **"Product,"** and explore how to improve it in PHP.
+In this repository, we'll dive into the old yet intriguing refactoring NFQ-test, **"Product,"** and explore how to improve it in PHP.

-### The original code for the kata:
+### The original code for the NFQ-test:

 ```php
 <?php